TABLE OF CONTENTS

 (1) Cover Letter.
 The cover letter is addressed to the claimant(s) receiving the Director’s Order.
 It cites the authority by which a Final Decision or Remand Order is being vacated, and provides a summary of the issue under review, a clear indication of all actions taken under the Order and the reopening conclusion.

 (2) Director’s Order.
-A Director’s Order is the written notice which explains the basis for reopening and vacating a FAB decision.
-It is generally divided into three parts; including: a Background section, which discusses the history of the case record leading to the Final Decision under contention; a Discussion section which includes analysis of the evidence supporting the decided outcome; and a Conclusion (See Exhibit 1).
-The decision narrative is to provide descriptive explanation of the rationale supporting the reopening and the basis for vacating a FAB Final Decision or remand.
-This may entail the identification of misapplied program policy or incorrect interpretation of evidence.
-A Director’s Order may provide corrective action instruction to a district or FAB office responsible for the case record.
+A Director’s Order is the written notice which provides narrative explaining the basis for reopening and vacating a FAB decision.
+It is divided into three parts; including: a Background section, which discusses the history of the case record leading to the Final Decision under contention; a Discussion section, which includes analysis of the evidence supporting the decided outcome; and a Conclusion (See Exhibit 1).
+The decision narrative is to provide descriptive explanation of the rationale supporting the reopening and the basis for vacating a FAB Final Decision or Remand.
+There are many reasons for reopening a Final Decision, including the receipt of new evidence, incorrect application of program policy, or content errors.
+In addition to including a written explanation of the reason(s) for reopening a Final Decision or Remand, a Director’s Order may provide corrective action instruction to a district or FAB office responsible for the case record.

-6. Denying a Specific Request for a Reopening.
+7. Denying a Specific Request for Reopening.
 A Denial of Reopening Request is a written decision issued by either the DEEOIC Director or a designated representative.
 The content of a denial is similar to that of a Director’s Order in that it contains a cover letter, decision notice, and Certificate of Service.
 Much like a Director’s Order the decision notice provides a background of the case history leading up to the decision under contention, and a discussion of the evidence or argument presented in support of a reopening.
-However, the decision must provide a detailed explanation as to why the evidence presented is insufficient to warrant reopening of a Final Decision or Remand Order (Exhibit 2).
-Each objection presented by a claimant is to be addressed in a denial of reopening.
+However, the decision is to provide a detailed explanation as to why the evidence presented is insufficient to warrant reopening of a Final Decision or Remand Order (Exhibit 2).
+The Director or designated representative responds comprehensively to each objection presented by a claimant.

 a.
 Issuance of a Denial of Reopening Request is to be Limited to the Individual(s) Requesting Review of a Final Decision.

 b.
-Denying a Request to Vacate a FAB Remand Order.
-Only the DEEOIC Director may vacate a FAB Remand Order.
-In most instances, a reopening review of a Remand Order will originate from within DEEOIC due to the identification of misapplied program policy or challenge to FAB’s rationale for returning a case to the DO.
-Upon review of the matter, should the Director agree with the Remand Order, he or she will deny the request to vacate by issuing a memorandum to the requesting party.
-Otherwise, a Director’s Order is to be issued to the claimant(s) which vacates the remand under review and returns the matter to the appropriate office for handling.
+Requests to Vacate a FAB Remand Order.
+The DEEOIC Director is the only authority that is permitted to vacate a FAB Remand Order.
+A reopening review of a Remand Order will normally originate from a DD or ADD due to the identification of misapplied program policy or a challenge to FAB’s rationale for returning a case to the DO.
+In these scenarios, the DD or ADD is to send his or her request for a review of the Remand to the Director.
+The referral is to include a memorandum identifying the specific Remand Order under contention and state merely that the DD or ADD wants the Director to review the Remand for accuracy.
+The DD or ADD is not to advocate for any particular outcome, merely that there is a potential deficiency contained in the Remand that the Director needs to review.
+Upon receipt, if the Director agrees with the Remand Order, he or she will deny the request to vacate by issuing a memorandum to the requesting party.
+Otherwise, the Director issues a Director’s Order to vacate the Remand and return the case file to the proper office for handling.

-7. ECS Implications.
-All reopening requests, requests to vacate FAB decisions, and decisions granting or denying such requests must be properly documented in the Energy Compensation System (ECS) pursuant to DEEOIC procedures.
+8. ECS Implications.
+All reopening requests, requests to vacate FAB decisions, and decisions granting or denying such requests are to be properly documented in ECS pursuant to DEEOIC procedures.